Raceways Yamaha

 The team have since achieved victories with James Ellison, Josh Brookes, Tarran Mackenzie and Jason O’Halloran with a best championship result of second with Jason O’Halloran in 2020.

-The Fleetwood-based squad had their strongest campaign in the championship to date last year onboard the new-for-2020 YZF-R1.
-Mackenzie secured the title victory at the season finale, whilst O’Halloran claimed third place in the final standings and the line up remains unchanged for 2022 as the team continued with title sponsorship for the sixth consecutive year from McAMS, a 24/7 Motorcycle Accident Management Service, who have featured in the paddock since 2014.
+The Fleetwood-based squad had their strongest campaign in the championship to date onboard the new-for-2020 YZF-R1.
+Mackenzie secured the title victory at the season finale, whilst O’Halloran claimed third place in the final standings and the line up remained unchanged for 2022 as the team continued with title sponsorship for the sixth consecutive year from McAMS.